nostrband/askexperts/README.md

     id: bid.id,
     pubkey: bid.pubkey,
     invoice: bid.invoice, // The server will pay this invoice if NWC_CONNECTION_STRING is set
+    bid_sats: bid.bid_sats, // Required when invoice is provided
     relays: bid.relays
   })),
   timeout: 10000 // Wait 10 seconds for answers